 (2) Notice of Permit Violation (NPV):

-(a) Is issued pursuant to section 15-018.
+(a) Is issued under section 15-018.

 (b) Shall be issued by the Director or authorized representative.

 (c) Shall be issued for, but is not limited to, the first occurrence of a documented Class I permit violation which is not excepted under subsection 15-018(2), or the repeated or continuing occurrence of documented Class II or III permit violations not excepted under subsection 15-018(2), or where a NON has failed to achieve compliance or satisfactory progress toward compliance.
 A permittee shall not receive more than three NONs for Class II violations of the same permit within a 36 month period without being issued an NPV.